What Political News Engagement Tells Us About Donald Trump’s Victory

 For us, one factor was difficult to ignore: how closely voters paid attention to political news.
 We asked respondents how much they follow national politics across TV, radio, newspapers, and the internet, with responses from “a great deal” to “none at all.”
 After we pooled a month’s worth of respondents before the election, here’s who each group favored:

-The pattern is clear: Harris won with voters who pay serious attention to political news, while Trump solidified much of his support from voters who don’t.
-But why does this matter?
+The pattern is clear: Harris won with voters who pay serious attention to political news.
+Among those who don’t, her support collapsed, giving Trump a clear advantage.
+It goes beyond education polarization.
+So why does this matter?

 More than 40 million people who didn’t vote in the 2022 midterms voted in 2024.
 That’s not unusual; a lot of people only vote in presidential years.
 But this group matters.
 They’re generally less politically engaged and more motivated by material economic factors like the cost of living.
 One could argue that this benefited Biden in 2020, as voters who were unhappy with Trump’s handling of COVID-19 punished him at the ballot box — and we saw the reverse happen this year with voters punishing the incumbent party because of inflation.